Germany begins major reform of its hospital sector – DW – 11/22/2024

 Germany's upper house of parliament has passed the law on the restructuring of the hospital sector, paving the way for its gradual implementation starting January 2025 and ending in 2029.
 The chamber representing Germany's 16 federal states passed the law following a heated debate, with the center-right Christian Democrats demanding more leeway for the implementation.

-The hospital reform is the brainchild of Health Minister Karl Lauterbach who describe the reform as "nothing short of a revolution."
-Speaking at an annual doctors' conference in early May, the German health minister said the reform plans they had been working on for two years marked a "Zeitenwende" (turning of the times) in German health care — an allusion to the military overhaul Chancellor Olaf Scholz announced after Russia's full invasion of Ukraine in February 2022.
+The hospital reform is the brainchild of Health Minister Karl Lauterbach, who described the reform as "nothing short of a revolution."
+Speaking at an annual doctors' conference in early May, the German health minister said the reform plans they had been working on for two years marked a "Zeitenwende" (turning of the times) in German health care — an allusion to the military overhaul Chancellor Olaf Scholz announced after Russia's full-scale invasion of Ukraine in February 2022.

 A new way to pay hospitals